yhoogstrate/fuma/README.md

 	             [-----A''-----]
 	                      [---B---]

-If we would match these three breakpoints using the overlap-based method, the results will depent on the order of matching.
-For this example we denote the following orders:
+When we match these three breakpoints using the overlap-based method that returns any of the genes involved in any fusion gene, the results will become dependent on the order of matching and on the iteration depth.
+For this example we denote the following possible orders of matching:

  1. ```(b1 & b2) & b3```
  2. ```(b1 & b3) & b2```
  3. ```(b2 & b3) & b1```

-When we start matching according to **order 1**, we observe the following:
+When we match in **order 1**, we observe the following:

  1. Iteration 1:
     - ```(A,A') & (A,A'') -> (b1 & b2) = (A,A',A'')*```
  2. Iteration 2:
-    - ```(A,A',A'')*  (A'',B) -> (b1 & b2 & b3) = (A,A',A'',B)```
+    - ```(A,A',A'')* & (A'',B) -> (b1 & b2 & b3) = (A,A',A'',B)```

-When we start matching according to **order 2**, we observe the following:
+When we match in **order 2**, we observe the following:

  1. Iteration 1:
     - ```(A,A') & (A'',B) -> ``` no match; b1 and b3 are not considered to be identical

-This example illustrates that b1 and b3 are considered identical, depending on the order of matching.
-In this example we continued with b1,2 as a merged fusion. but also if you would not use merged fusions, this will introduce problems after more iterations:

-b1           b2
-[A,A']       [A,A'']   → match

-b1           b3
-[A,A']       [A'',B]   → no match

-b2           b3
-[A',A'']     [A'',B]   → match

-b1 b2 b3
-[A,A'][A,A''][A'',a]   → dependent on order, and in case 'true' comes out, it contradicts that only b1 and b3 together are not a match, while together with b2 they could be.

-As reviewer 3 states in issue (v), long genes may introduce problems. by allowing matches similar to:

-[–---A'----]
-       [-------A-------]
-                    [-------A''-----]

-This problem becomes bigger than by accepting...

-As the reviewer states, this problem is not properly motivated.
-Therefore we have changed … to … in the report, and added the illustrated example to the manual (Supplementary material).
+When we match in **order 3**, we observe the following:

+ 1. Iteration 1:
+    - ```(A,A'') & (A'',B) -> (b2 & b3) = (A,A'',B)*```
+ 2. Iteration 2:
+    - ```(A,A'',B)* & (A,A') -> (b1 & b2 & b3) = (A,A',A'',B)```

+This illustrates that *b1* and *b3* are considered identical in *order 1* and *order 3*, but not in *order 2*.

+The second problem we encounter is that the gene sets have become larger.
+Before matching, the gene sets all had a size of 2 genes, after the first iteration the size of the matches were 3 genes and after the second iteration the size of the genes sets have become 4 genes.
+Therefore, the merged fusion gene can be matched with more fusion genes than each of the input fusion genes themselves.
+Therefore it is not a convenient strategy to return the entire set of genes.

 ### Subset-based matching ###
 FuMa will consider two fusion genes identical if one of the left gene lists is a subset of the other left gene list and one of the right gene lists is a subset of the other right gene list.
 Thus, it is the organisation of the transcriptome (provided by the user) that forms the basis for FuMa’s subset matching.
 This annotation can be adjusted to the biological question.
 For example, if it is desired to only consider fusion events that occur within exons, FuMa can be provided a list of such regions instead of entire genes.
 To illustrate how the subset matching methodology works, we give an example (*Fig. S1*) and outline the corresponding truth-table in *[Table S1](table-s1-overlap-based-truth-table)*.